josevalim/xgen/README.md

 ## GenEvent

-The big change that comes with Elixir's GenEvent is that events are streamable:
+The main difference that comes with Elixir's GenEvent is that events are streamable:

     { :ok, pid } = GenEvent.start_link()
     stream = GenEvent.stream(pid)